Oakland Raiders: 1969–1972: John Madden era begins

+1973–1975: AFC Championship losses; "The Sea of Hands"

 In 1973, the Raiders reached the AFC Championship with a 9–4–1 record, but lost 27–10 to the Miami Dolphins.
 In 1974, Oakland had a 12–2 regular season, which included a nine-game winning streak.
 Quarterback Ken Stabler earned NFL MVP honors.
 "The Autumn Wind", a poem written by former NFL Films President and co-founder Steve Sabol, became the unofficial team anthem, and was first used for the team's official yearbook film in 1974.
 It was narrated by John Facenda, and dubbed "The Battle Hymn of the Raider Nation".
 After knocking the two-time defending Super Bowl champion Dolphins out of the playoffs in dramatic fashion in which running back Clarence Davis caught a late 4th-quarter touchdown amid three Miami defenders ("The Sea of Hands") to win 28–26, the Raiders again lost to the Steelers in the AFC Championship game, 24–13.
 The Steelers would once more end the Raiders' season one game short of the Super Bowl in the 1975 AFC Championship game, 16–10.